Commercial Auto Insurance in California: What You Need to Know

 Whatever your business is, its industry, and the company size, as long as you utilize company-owned vehicles, auto insurance is needed for extra liability protection.
 The insurance rate may vary from one insurer to the next, so business owners living in California should try to compare and look for various choices when it comes to commercial auto insurance quotes.

 Today, most insurance companies use an independent agent matching system to get an appropriate insurance plan for their location.
 All you have to do is be specific with what you are looking for, and this latest technology will suggest the best insurance agency or agents for you.
-The information you provide will only be sent to an agency you pick.
+Here’s everything you need to know about commercial auto insurance in California.

 Commercial vehicles include tractor-trailers, construction vehicles, and passenger cars.
 It doesn’t matter whether your company uses trucks, vans, buses, or cars.
 If the company owns one of these vehicles, its vehicles must be covered with commercial auto insurance.